Mailbird Blog

 Since you can spend several hours running through your mailbox, it would be nice to have it organized to your personal preferences.
 That's easily done in Mailbird.
 You can choose the language, layout, color, and much more.
 Our Dark Theme is especially loved by our customers.
 The Scaling feature adjusts the size of the UI for you.

 But personalization isn't only about the design.
-You can also set the app to be most convenient for you by, for example, hiding the taskbar or turning off the notifications — everything to make your email inbox your own.
+You can also set the app to be most convenient for you by, for example, hiding the taskbar or turning off the notifications – everything to make your email inbox truly your own.

 5. Powerful Productivity Integrations

 That's where Mailbird turns into a truly indispensable productivity center.
-Leveling up is when an email client unites with other apps you require daily: project management systems (we support Trello and Asana), file sharing services (Dropbox), task lists (Todoist), video call options (Veeting / Whereby), and others.
+Leveling up happens when an email client unites with other apps you require daily: project management systems (we support Trello and Asana), file sharing services (Dropbox), task lists (Todoist), video call options (Veeting / Whereby), and others.

 You can work in teams in Google Docs, share information via Evernote, and keep track of everything in FollowUp.cc.
 And all this is possible within one email client without distractions for switching between multiple apps.